 Social Capital Research & Training publishes significant original scientific research, as well as reviews and analyses of current research and policy.
 We welcome submissions related to social capital research and practice from all fields and disciplines of the social sciences.

-Articles are to be submitted by email to firstname.lastname@example.org.
+Articles can be submitted using the form below.
 We review all submissions for suitability and applicability to our audience.

 Types of Articles